permitio/permit-prisma/README.md

 - **Default Deny**: If no permit policy explicitly allows a given action for a user, `check()` returns false (and `enforceCheck` throws).
 This follows the security best practice of default deny (least privilege).

 - **Error Handling**: You can customize how errors are handled.
 By default, `enforceCheck` uses a generic error.
-You might catch it and convert to an HTTP response or a custom error type.
+You might catch it and convert it to an HTTP response or a custom error type.
 The Permit SDK can be configured with `throwOnError` (to throw on network issues) vs returning false.
-By default, network timeouts yield a false (denied) rather than throwing, to fail safe.
+By default, network timeouts yield a false (denied) result rather than throwing, to fail safe.

 - **Logging**: Permit SDK can log debug info if needed (set `log: { level: "debug" }` in the Permit config passed to `PermitExtension` if exposed, or in an environment variable).
 This can help troubleshoot why something was denied.